-- Facilitate educational interventions such as catch up literacy and maths sessions, specific time-limited subject support in class, focused one to one EAL lessons, and access to EAL computer programmes such as Rosetta Stone or the Learning Village. - Provide a bi-lingual dictionary for the child and ensure they receive additional provision in exams where needed. - Provide a laptop for older children and access to Google translate in the early stages of learning English (via the laptop, tablet or iPad) to support communication with teachers and peers. - Additional tutoring, sports club memberships, music lessons to build knowledge, skills and promote social integration.
+- Facilitate educational interventions such as catch-up literacy and maths sessions; specific time-limited subject support in class; focused one to one EAL lessons; access to EAL computer programmes such as Rosetta Stone or the Learning Village.
+Flash Academy online learning EAL tool is also an option as is additional support could be available via the T&W Multi-Cultural Team. - Provide a bi-lingual dictionary for the child and ensure they receive additional provision in exams where needed. - Provide access to Google Translate in the early stages of learning English (via the laptop, tablet, or iPad) to support communication with teachers and peers. - Additional tutoring, sports club memberships, and music lessons to build knowledge, skills and promote social integration.

-The virtual school team, are available to offer advice and signpost support including assessment on entry to school.
+The virtual school team are available to offer advice and signpost support including assessment on entry to school.
 Please contact the virtual school for more information.